Stung by the pandemic, Ethiopia boosts health budget 46%, PM says | Business

 Abiy, who took the helm in 2018, said his government was committed to opening up key sectors of the economy to foreign capital.
 Officials have been cutting regulations for businesses and trying to improve the investment climate through initiatives such as a new arbitration law for dispute resolution.

 The liberalisation of the telecoms sector, one of the most keenly watched, has elicited interest from some of the most recognisable global operators, Abiy said, without giving details.
-"We intend to deliver a transparent licensing process... before the end of the calendar year," he said.
-(Editing by Alex Richardson)
+"We intend to deliver a transparent licensing process... before the end of the calendar year," he said. ($1 = 37.0381 birr) (Additional reporting by Dawit Endeshaw Editing by Alex Richardson)

 - READ MORE ON: